June 2025 Newsletter

 As always, you can donate toward our efforts here or by donating cash at our next in-person gathering.
 Donations are used for expenses such as voter registration booth fees, supplies, and administrative costs.
 Thank you for your continued support!

-April 2025 Supplemental Newsletter
+May 2025 Supplemental Newsletter

 As a reminder, we’re imagining that activism is like a waterway that builds in intensity.
 In addition to calls to action, we’ll also provide information about upcoming events and opportunities to foster community, good news, and places in which we’re finding inspiration.